cheind/pytorch-blender/examples/compositor_normals_depth/Readme.md

 ## Compositor Render Support

 This directory showcases synthetic data generation using **blendtorch** for supervised machine learning.
 In particular, we use composite rendering to extract normals and depths from a randomized scene.
 The scene is composed of fixed plane and a number of parametric 3D supershapes.
-Using physics, we let a randomized initial object constellation fall onto the plane.
+Using physics, we drop a random initial constellation of objects onto the plane.
 Once the object come to rest (we speed up the physics, so this roughly happens after a single frame), we publish dense camera  depth and normal information.

 <p align="center">
 <img src="etc/normals_depth.png" width="500">